 I think bicycle tours are the ultimate recreation.
-When I’m touring, I probably go an average of nine miles per hour and I stop about 60 times a day to take photographs, and I like to ride about 35 miles a day.
-I also enjoy meeting locals on tours and getting in conversations even if I can’t speak the language.
+When I’m touring, I probably go an average of nine miles per hour, I stop about 60 times a day to take photographs, and I like to ride about 35 miles a day.
+I also enjoy meeting locals on tours and getting in conversations, even if I can’t speak the language.
 One of my mottos is to never take a bike trip in a country where I can speak the language—even English-speaking countries aren’t the same as speaking English in America.
 It’s always fun to communicate with people when you don’t use the same sayings.

 How long have you been taking cycling tours?

 I probably took my first foreign trip about 15 years ago.
 While I’ve taken all-inclusive tours with sag wagons and guides, I really prefer the style of tours available through BikeTours.com.
 These tours give me more flexibility and freedom.

 Why cycling and not cruising, or traveling by train or bus?

 When you travel by train, you’re typically zipping along too quickly to take in the countryside.
 Walking trips would be too slow.
 The bike tours allow me to cover a good range of landscape and I can go whatever speed I want.

 What makes a bicycle tour great?

 I prefer a variety of rolling hills and flat stretches and changing scenery to keep it interesting.
 The people you meet and the places you go make a good tour.
 The route, the people, the restaurants, the weather—all of these contribute to a great experience, including rain!